-Non-Routine Transactions.
+- Ø Non-Routine Transactions.
 We did not maintain adequate policies and procedures related to our financial reporting in order to account for significant, non-routine transactions in accordance with U.S. generally accepted accounting principles.
-To remedy this material weakness, we are implementing a new policy requiring management to review quarterly the accounting treatment for all transactions and contracts entered into.

-Financial Statement Review Process.
+To remedy this material weakness, we established a new internal position that is responsible for technical accounting matters and are utilizing outside consultants.
+In addition, we implemented a new policy requiring management to review quarterly the accounting treatment for all transactions and contracts entered into. - Ø Financial Statement Review Process.
 We lack adequate personnel resources possessing sufficient expertise in U.S. generally accepted accounting principles to effectively perform a review of the annual financial statements.
-To remedy this material weakness, we intend to establish a new internal position that will be primarily responsible for SEC and other external reporting requirements.
-This position will report to the Vice President of Finance and Accounting.
+To remedy this material weakness, we established a new internal position that is primarily responsible for SEC and other external reporting requirements and technical accounting matters.
+This position reports to the Vice President of Finance and Accounting. - Ø Taxes.

-Taxes.
 We do not have an adequate number of personnel with appropriate qualifications and training in accounting for income taxes to perform a sufficient review of the income tax provision.
-To remedy this material weakness, we are implementing new procedures that, among other things, require us to further review the work of our external tax provider and to increase communication and information-sharing between our external tax provider and us.
+To remedy this material weakness, we are utilizing an outside tax consultant to assist management in reviewing the work of our external tax provider.
+Additionally, we are implementing procedures to increase communications and the sharing of information between the external tax provider, outside consultant and us.